SylviaOne/Repo-hub/README.md

-## You know that cemetery up the road?
-People are dying to get in there.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!